tetratelabs/istio-distro.io/content/istio-in-practice/sticky-sessions/_index.en.md

 ```
 Save the above YAML to `sticky-dr-hash.yaml` and deploy it using `kubectl apply -f sticky-dr-hash.yaml`.

-Before we test it out, let's restart all Pods, so we get a clean slate and clear the in-memory cache.
-First, we scaled down the deployment to 0 replicas and then we scale it back up to 5 replicas:
+Before we test it out, let's restart all Pods so we get a clean slate and clear the in-memory cache.
+First, we scaled down the deployment to 0 replicas, and then we scale it back up to 5 replicas:

 ```sh
 kubectl scale deploy sticky-svc --replicas=0